Join Us For Great Tips On [Your Subject]

 Do you have any other advent calendar ideas?

-I also share my own activities cards printable with you when you take my free Simplify Christmas e-course.
-You can join this course and receive an email series with info, printables and video to help you to make the Holidays seasons more meaningful for your own family.
+I also share my own activity cards printable with you when you enrol in my free Simplify Christmas e-course.
+You can join this course and receive an email series with information, printables, and videos to help you make the holiday season more meaningful for your family.

-Subscribe below to receive that course (you will also receive my weekly newsletter)
+Subscribe below to receive this course (you will also receive my weekly newsletter).